nikitavoloboev/data/looking-back/looking-back.md

 > Interesting year.
 Learn Anything was born.
 Started doing this wiki.

 ## 2018
-> I have many hopes for this year.
+> Have many hopes for this year.
 The first year that I will be viewing and documenting my life in my wiki here.
 Hope to build some awesome things too.

 - [January](2018/january-2018.md)
 - [February](2018/february-2018.md)